rauletepawa/Species_Distribution_Modeling/readme.md

 The weighted classes loss functions converge to lower loss values than the non weighted ones.
 As you can see DICE loss training plot is catastrophic, so I am discarting this loss for any other training.

-BCE and FL have good convergence plots.
-Altough BCE Looks more smooth and stable in later epochs, FL converges with a much lower error (0.0063 vs 0.0024) in the validation set.
+**Both BCE and FL show good convergence behavior.
+While BCE exhibits a smoother and more stable loss curve in the later epochs, FL achieves a lower validation error (0.0063 vs. 0.0024).
+Additionally, FL produces predicted probabilities with a mean around 0.50, which is advantageous for threshold selection.
+In contrast, BCE tends to output lower probability values (mean ≈ 0.15), indicating reduced confidence in its predictions.**

 FL is the best option to train our CNN as it also takes into account class imbalance and makes more focus on those samples that are more difficult to classify (classes where the model tend to  underperform) by downscaling the importance of the most common classes.